Directly Probing Neutrino Interactions through CMB Phase Shift Measurements: Constraints from current CMB observations

 As anticipated, the inclusion of ground-based experiments proves beneficial for more precise phase-shift measurements.
 Interestingly, we find that combined ACT and SPT data surpass \textit{Planck}'s constraining power on the phase shift.
 This enhanced sensitivity stems from improved measurements at higher multipoles, particularly in polarization power spectrum, where the ACT + SPT combination exceeds \textit{Planck}'s precision for $\ell > 600$ in EE and $\ell > 1000$ in TE~\cite{ACT:2025fju,SPT-3G:2025bzu}.
 As further highlighted in Appendix~\ref{sec:A4}, ACT provides the dominant constraining power among ground-based experiments, demonstrating that most of the sensitivity to the phase shift arises from multipoles $\ell\lesssim 2000$, where ACT measurements are the most precise to date for both the EE and TE power spectra.
 The dominance of intermediate multipoles in phase shift measurements is expected, as the exponential damping of acoustic oscillations gradually diminishes the extractable information on the phase shift at higher multipoles.
+In addition, we emphasize that the \textit{Planck}-inspired Guassian prior on the optical depth, $\tau_{\rm reio}$, applied in the ACT and SPT analyses does not affect the phase-shift constraint and therefore does not implicitly reintroduce \textit{Planck}'s sensitivity.
+In fact, at the multipoles relevant for the phase shift ($\ell \gg30$), $\tau_{\rm reio}$ enters only as an overall amplitude rescaling of the CMB power spectra, which is uncorrelated with the phase information.
+The primary contribution of \textit{Planck} to the joint analysis instead arises from its precise temperature measurements, which in particular lead to a more accurate determination of the angular size of the sound horizon $\theta_s$.
+Since $\theta_s$ is effectively the only $\Lambda$CDM parameter degenerate with $\mathcal{A}_{\infty}$~\cite{Montefalcone:2025unv}, this improved measurement directly enhances the phase-shift constraint (see also Appendix~\ref{sec:A4} for more details).

 Combining all available CMB data yields the tightest constraints on neutrino interactions derived exclusively from phase shift measurements.
 We obtain $\mathcal{A}_\infty > 0.90$ at 95\% C.L., which translates to lower bounds on the neutrino decoupling redshift of $z_{\rm dec} > 1.33 \times 10^4$ and $z_{\rm dec} > 1.71 \times 10^4$ for $\Gamma_\nu \propto T_\nu^3$ and $\Gamma_\nu \propto T_\nu^5$ interactions, respectively.
 These redshift bounds correspond to times significantly before matter-radiation equality, indicating that current CMB data require neutrinos to be free-streaming deep within the radiation-dominated epoch.
 Notably, for $\Gamma_\nu \propto T_\nu^5$, our phase shift-only constraint is comparable with the limit obtained from a full CMB analysis of SI neutrinos that include both phase shift and amplitude effects, yielding $z_{\rm dec} \gtrsim 10^5$ at 95\% C.L.~\cite{RoyChoudhury:2020dmd,Poudou:2025qcx}.
 These bounds further demonstrate that the phase shift not only serves as a targeted probe of neutrino self-interactions, but it alone can approach a similar level of sensitivity to a complete analysis.